SathyaRaman/JudgeIt-LLM-as-a-Judge/README.md

 - **Portable-UserApp**: SOA architecture based user app can be deployed anywhere in lightweight manner
 - **Run-Anywhere**: Open architecture to deploy anywhere, be it on Cloud, Hybrid Cloud or On-prem in airgap env.
 - **Expandable**: Preset for Llama models and IBM watsonx platform and open source which can be easily extended to any model from HuggingFace.
+- This repository added on to the previous functionality to provide evaluation for the Sales Development Representative (SDR) agentic framework.
+It updates the UI to self-generate the ground truth of each agent, and then complete blackbox, whitebox, and negative testing.

 ## Reliability Testing